jbmilgrom/blogg/src/post/software-is-mostly-all-you-need.md

 Humans have historically done two different types of jobs for different reasons, and AI changes each differently.

 **Judgment** is fuzzy classification that cannot be specified as explicit rules.
 This handwritten letter is a "B", not a "P"; this customer complaint is about a refund, not fraud; this image contains a receipt; this element on some unfamiliar page is "the login button."
 Humans did these tasks because traditional CPU-based Von Neumann machines simply could not.
-The rules could not be written down, and even today exists only as learned boundaries in high-dimensional space.
+The rules could not be written down, and even today exist only as learned boundaries in high-dimensional space.
 Minimization of a loss function via gradient descent in this vastly dimensional space draws these boundaries without the nouns and verbs of English, C, or even Rust (lol) inside of neural networks.

 **Execution** is discrete logic that _can_ be specified as explicit rules.
 If complaint type is refund and days since purchase is less than 30, approve; if machine type is CPAP and facility code is X, the SKU is ABC-123; click the element with selector `a[href="/login"]`.
 Humans did these tasks, even though Von Neumann machines theoretically could and are more reliable and faster, because writing and operating software systems that encode these rules _was_ expensive.
 The investement was not worth the savings not because of any fuzziness inherent to the task.

 ## Common Conflations Today

 Dominant agent architectures conflate judgment and execution, frequently using neural networks for both.
-The consensus definition of an agent — "an LLM runs tools in a loop to achieve a goal"[^2] — clarifies the mechanism but not the problem space.
+The consensus definition of an agent — "an LLM runs tools in a loop to achieve a goal"[^5] — clarifies the mechanism but not the problem space.

 Frameworks like browser-use and Stagehand embody this conflation.
 Consider browser-use: